melles1991/usecuewebsite/_posts/2016-04-21-two-viewports-to-rule-them-all.md

 > "After 14h straight I think it’s time I call it a day… responsive design is hard"

 I found the above quote on Twitter.
 Do you feel the same?
 Try this technique!
 It will change your perspective.
-With this 'fixed viewports' building responsive websites is very easy.
-In my experience this technique allows you to make ANY website responsive in less than 3 hours.
+'Fixed viewports' makes building responsive websites very easy.
+In my experience it allows you to make ANY website responsive in less than 3 hours.

 PRO TIP: Feeling fancy?
 Add an in-between version for portrait tablets.